leebrian7799/DOMprocessing/README.md

 <h3>html</h3>
-When no argument is given it return the innerHTML for the first element in the DOMNodeCollection.
-If a string argument is given, it changes the innerHTML of each DOMNodeCollection element to the string argument.
+When no argument is given it returns the innerHTML for the first element in the DOMNodeCollection.
+If a string argument is given, it sets the innerHTML of each DOMNodeCollection element to the string argument.

 <h3>empty</h3>
 Clears the innerHTML of each DOMNodeCollection element

 <h3>append</h3>
-Takes a single HTMLElement, DOMNodeCollection, or string argument and appends it to each DOMNodeCollection element.
+Takes a single HTMLElement, DOMNodeCollection, or a string argument and appends it to each DOMNodeCollection element.

 <h3>remove</h3>
 Remove DOMNodeCollection elements from the DOM.

 <h3>attr</h3>
-Takes either one (attr(attribute)) or two (attr(attribute, value)) arguments.
-If given one argument, the method gets the value of the attribute given for the the first element in the DOMNodeCollection.
-The method sets the attribute, given as the first argument, as the value, given as the second argument, for each DOMNodeCollection element.
+Takes in either one or two arguments.
+If given one, the method gets the value of the attribute given for the the first element in the DOMNodeCollection.
+If both are given, the method sets the attribute and the value for each DOMNodeCollection element.

 <h3>addClass</h3>
-Adds a class, given as an argument, to each DOMNodeCollection element.
+Adds a class to each DOMNodeCollection element.

 <h3>removeClass</h3>
-Removes a class, given as an argument, from each DOMNodeCollection element.
+Removes a class from each DOMNodeCollection element.

 <h3>toggleClass</h3>
-Toggles a class, given as an argument, for each DOMNodeCollection element.
+Toggles a class for each DOMNodeCollection element.

 <h2>Event Listeners</h2>